GreenBeanio/Garrett-s-Split-Tracker/api_structure.md

 # Structure of the API

-("#" meaning in progress)

 - Symbols
-  - o7 separates the endpoint, method, type, and description
   - !
 Means it's being worked on
-  - & Ignored by git
   - \<type:argument>

 | Endpoint | Method | Type | Description |